Couples Therapy: Reddit Edition | Reading Reddit Stories

 Go out with the twin.

-i hate this to be like It's different to be like in a group and be like, I'll put my card down, just Venmo me, or even like, I'll put my card down and just Venmo me.
+I hate it.
+It's different to be like, it's different to be like in a group and be like, I'll put my card down, just Venmo me, or even like, I'll put my card down and just Venmo me.

 We just have a different mode of doing it.